 For program participants, it could mean:

-• For those who have experienced the trauma and chaos of the street, permanent housing can lead to safety, stability and a life of progress and purpose beyond just survival.
+• For those who have experienced the trauma and chaos of the street, housing can lead to safety, stability and a life of progress and purpose beyond just survival.

 • Supportive housing can lower rates of recidivism, incarceration and use of costly emergency services.